souffle-lang/souffle-lang.github.io/pages/docs/relations.md

 In Soufflé, the default data structure is the B-tree, with the *direct* version for relations with arity ≤ 6, or the *indirect* version for relations with arity > 6.

 ## Magic-Set Transformation
 The relation qualifier `magic` enables the magic-set transformation for a relation.
-A magic set transformation specialies the evaluation for a Datalog program for a given set of output relations.
+A magic set transformation specializes the evaluation for a Datalog program for a given set of output relations.
 The magic-set transformation does not always lead to better performance.
-Souffle provides the relation qualifier `magic` to control the magic-set transformation.
-More information can be found [here](magicset).
+Souffle provides the relation qualifier `magic` to enable magic-set transformation and the relation qualifier `no_magic` to disable magic-set transformation (note that `no_magic` also implies `no_inline`).
+More information on the magic-set transformation can be found [here](magicset).

 ## Inlining Relations
 Souffl&eacute; offers the ability to manually select one or more program relations to be inlined, i.e., a substitution of the relations are performed.
 This may lead to performance gains by re-computing results rather than storing them.
 For example,